A reader with $80,000 in credit card debt is looking for a way out, and wants to know whether bankruptcy will solve his problems.

-But these questions can be resolved by meeting with a local bankruptcy attorney and discussing your particular situation.
+You can resolve these question by meeting with a local bankruptcy attorney to discuss your particular situation.
 Most bankruptcy attorneys will meet with you for free to discuss your case.

-Bankruptcy over business debts is a process followed by companies every single day.
+Bankruptcy over business debts is a process companies follow every single day.
 Even major companies like American Airlines and Radio Shack have turned to bankruptcy as a way to reorganize their debts.

 Assuming this is all debt you personally owe there are two likely outcomes based on how your debt is structured and your income.
 One option is you will be able to file a chapter 7 bankruptcy, like 75 percent of consumers do.
 In that case your debt would be eliminated in about 90 days and you could get back to focusing on doing better moving forward.